-The virtue of making highest levels of quality products was instilled in KBL’s DNA since the manufacture of its 1st product.
-With superior quality and technically advanced products made in India, by Indians the organization started gaining popularity amongst Indians as and Britishers alike.
-In 1920, the company officially registered itself as Kirloskar Brothers Limited.
-It was one of the few organizations that focused on industrialization and acquainted Indians with modern tools that would boost their agricultural output.

-Over the years with organization divested in the manufacture of various products.
-Products that were hallmarked to be introduced to Indian markets for the very 1st time.
-These products had not just Indian customers, but their quality also encouraged various customers overseas to place orders with Kirloskar Brothers Limited.
-This led to the start of exports even prior to Independence.
-Making a Kirloskar Brothers Limited a global provider for various products manufactured in India by Indians.
+Thus, the virtue of producing high quality products was instilled in KBL’s DNA right since the manufacture of its first product.
+With superior quality and technically advanced products made in India by Indians, KBL started gaining popularity amongst Indians and Britishers alike.
+It was one of the few organisations that focused on industrialisation and acquainted Indians with modern tools that would help boost their agricultural output.
+Later, the organisation divested in the manufacture of various other products; products that were hallmarked to be introduced into the Indian markets for the very first time.
+These products did not just impress Indian customers, but their superior quality even encouraged various overseas customers to place orders with KBL.
+This led to the beginning of export of KBL products even prior to the country achieving Independence.

-The organization today exports to over 100 countries and is not just a product provider but has been an end-to-end solution provider for various projects in various countries.
-Partnering with governments across the globe to create a positive impact in various ways.
-It would be worth a mention that Kirloskar Brothers Limited has partnered with the Indian governing organizations to provide pumping systems for the World’s largest irrigation scheme SSNL, have provided flood control pumping solutions to Bangkok that can de-flood the city in a couple of minutes, has contributed to transforming economies like Laos and Senegal from being rice importers to be self sufficient in food products.
-The arid region of Egypt was transformed to a green belt with the help of Kirloskar Brothers Limited’s products and this led to the common people synonymously calling pumps as Kirloskar.
+The organisation today exports to over 100 countries and is not just a product provider but is an end-to-end solution provider for various projects in several countries, partnering with governments across the globe to create a progressive impact in various ways.
+In fact, KBL has played an instrumental role in the successful execution of various critical projects in many countries right from helping achieve food sufficiency in some of the progressing nations to facilitating flood control and commissioning prominent mega and micro irrigation projects in various regions across the globe.

-From food sufficiency, flood control, mega and micro irrigation projects or any other critical operation that required fluid handling Kirloskar Brothers Limited has mastered the craft.
-So much so that It’s the only Indian organization that has bagged an international order to provide pumping solutions for ITER France for a nuclear project.
-It is also worth a mention that it is the only Indian and only 9th in the world to be an N & NPT certified organization that can provide solutions for many critical operations.